exporo/sls-laravel-boilerplate/README.md

 ## Todo
 <a name="todo"/>

-- use bref inside of the docker env?
+- use bref as a docker container
-- add db password rotation rotation  ??
+- add db password rotation rotation
+- keeping functions warm

 ## Credits
 <a name="credits"/>